HAPIN Trial

 Ongoing Work

-Research suggests that exposure experienced during gestation and early life is linked to a range of longer-term health outcomes, and that the benefits of reduced exposure will continue even if the intervention ends.
-Therefore, we submitted a proposal and received funding to continue to follow children at three of the research sites—Guatemala, India, and Rwanda—through age five to evaluate the effects of the original HAPIN intervention on neurologic and physical development.
+Since research suggests that exposure to air pollution experienced during gestation and early life is linked to a range of longer-term health outcomes, and that the benefits of reduced exposures may continue even after the intervention ends, we received funding to continue to follow children at three of the research sites—Guatemala, India, and Rwanda—through age 5, to evaluate the effects of the original HAPIN intervention on neurologic and physical development.

 The work builds on the major investment already made in the HAPIN trial by evaluating whether the benefits of the intervention extend beyond pregnancy and the child's first year of life.
 By leveraging a well-characterized cohort in three diverse settings, the work will provide rigorous and widely generalizable answers to questions important for both science and policy.
-We are maximizing potential for success by extending our prior research, using an experienced and proven research team with strong and ongoing relationships with participants.
-Visit the Extended Follow-up tab to learn more about our ongoing data collection.
+We have maximized the potential for success by extending our prior research, using an experienced and proven research team with strong and ongoing relationships with participants.
+Visit the Extended Follow-up tab to learn more.

 Involved Parties

-The HAPIN trial was funded by the National Institutes of Health (NIH) and the Bill & Melinda Gates Foundation.
+The HAPIN trial was funded by the National Institutes of Health (NIH) in collaboration with the Bill & Melinda Gates Foundation.
 Participating NIH components included: the National Heart, Lung, and Blood Institute, the National Cancer Institute, the Eunice Kennedy Shriver National Institute of Child Health and Human Development, the National Institute of Environmental Health Sciences, the NIH Common Fund of the NIH Office of the Director, and the Fogarty International Center.
-The Global LPG Partnership provided expert advice to the consortium.
+The Global LPG Partnership provided expert advice to the consortium and an advisory committee consisting of Dr. Patrick Breysse, Dr. Donna Speigelman and Dr. Joel Kaufman provided valuable insight and guidance throughout trial implementation.
+A multi-disciplinary, independent Data and Safety Monitoring Board (DSMB) appointed by NHLBI monitored the quality of the data and protected the safety of participants enrolled in the study.